 With the new year just kicking off, a number of people will be thinking about what lies ahead for them in the next 365 days.
 Career related resolutions will be made, goals realigned, and possibilities imagined.
 This is our franchise guide.

 If your goal for the new year is to move up the career ladder and go from employee to employer, buying a franchise may just be for you.
 According to Statista, there were 745,290 franchise establishments in the United States as of 2017.
 It’s a popular model that’s clearly working for Americans.

 As thousands of people will be resolving to head to the gym in the new year for a healthier lifestyle, the fitness industry might be a good one to consider.
-Luckily with a gym franchise, you’re accessing an opportunity where a lot of the prep work such as purchasing a space, equipment and decor has been simplified for you.
+Luckily, when you buy a gym franchise, you’re accessing an opportunity where a lot of the prep work, such as purchasing a space, equipment, and decor, has been simplified for you.
 But, before you sign on the dotted line, there are a few basics to become acquainted with.

 Read the fine print